-- 11.3 The operation of a children's care home from the site would not result in any impacts over and above the existing use of the site as a large holiday let in terms of noise and disturbance given the number of occupiers and staff proposed. - 11.4 The intensity of the use can be controlled by a condition restricting the number of occupants (excluding carers) to not more than 6 children at any one time.
-The age range of the children can also be restricted to children between 7 and 12 years as set out in the application.
-In addition, the use of the premises as a children's home can also be secured via condition to prevent any other uses within Class C2 being implemented without planning permission. - 11.5 Concerns and objections have been raised in relation to the potential anti social/ criminal behaviour impacts that could arise from the development.
-Notwithstanding these concerns, it should be noted that such issues fall outside the remit of planning control.
-It must also be fully recognised that whilst planning processes can be used to regularise situations, it can only complement other statutory functions.
-In this case the Childrens Care home will be regulated through statutory bodies and anti social behaviour/ criminal activity are matters for the Police. - 11.6 In terms of residential impacts the scheme is therefore compliant with the provisions of Local Plan Policy SP1, DP3 and DP7, the Newborough Neighbourhood Plan and the NPPF.
+- 11.3 The operation of a children's care home from the site would not be likely to result in any material impacts over and above the existing use of the site as a large holiday let in terms of noise and disturbance given the number of occupiers and staff proposed. - 11.4 Further, as per the previous approval, the intensity of the use can be controlled by a condition restricting the number of occupants (excluding carers) to not more than 6 children at any one time.
+In addition, the use of the premises as a children's home can also be secured via condition to prevent any other uses within Class C2 being implemented without planning permission. - 11.5 With regard to the age range of the children to be cared for, the previous permission also retricted that use to relate to children between 7 and 12 years as set out in that application.
+The present application proposes no age restrictions. - 11.6 The Parish Council notwithstanding their overall objections have requested that if the Council approves this scheme it should be conditoned to the children under the age 12.
+The local Ward Member; Cllr Beech also